sjtalkar/milestone2_waterwells_deepnote/doc/assets/crops.md

 The `CropsDataset` class in the `/lib/crops.py` custom library is designed to load the crops geospatial datasets from the local `/assets/inputs/crops/` folder.
 If files are not found, the data are automatically downloaded from the [Statewide Crop Mapping](https://data.cnra.ca.gov/dataset/statewide-crop-mapping) page, when running the `/eda/crops.ipynb` notebook.
-The custom crop name-to-type mapping JSON file is likewise automatically downloaded from [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide additional files.
+The custom crop name-to-type mapping JSON file is likewise automatically downloaded from an AWS S3 bucket which is publicly available where we provide additional files.
 Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

 The datasets used for this analysis are the _Statewide Crop Mapping GIS Shapefiles_ datasets for the years 2014, 2016,